kurttomlinson/homebridge-platform-rcswitch/README.md

 ## Differences from [rainlake/homebridge-platform-rcswitch](https://github.com/rainlake/homebridge-platform-rcswitch)

 1. Sniffing is removed.
 I found that sniffing often caused my Raspberry Pi's Homebridge process to become unresponsive.
 2. Transmissions are repeated to make them more likely to succeed.
-Three transmissions are made 500 ms apart for each on/off command.
+Every 300 ms, the current state for a switch is broadcast over the RF radio.
+This plugin cycles through all of the switches and broadcasts their current state one at a time.
+Switches with new states are prioritized to be broadcast first.

 ## Currently supports